+came in at EUR 7.0 billion.
+This represents growth of approximately 15.9 percent year-on-year.
 The strong operational development is also reflected in net profit, which increased by EUR 1.7 billion to EUR 3.9 billion.
 The decrease in the loss from financial activities also had a positive effect; this was mainly attributable to positive measurement effects from embedded derivatives.
 By contrast, we recorded higher depreciation and amortization in 2019 as a result of the high level of investment in building and expanding our mobile networks and fixed-network infrastructure, as well as for the forward-looking migration to IP as part of our integrated network strategy.
-Net profit adjusted for special factors increased by EUR 0.4 billion to EUR 4.9 billion.
-Adjusted earnings per share was EUR 1.04, exactly in line with our expectations.
+Net profit adjusted for special factors increased by increases in their respected adjusted EBITDA AL. Our free cash flow AL (before dividend payments and spectrum investment)